AstrobioMike/NASA-GeneLab-working/Metagenomics/Illumina/GL-DPPD-XXXX-Illumina-metagenomics.md

 ### 7. Functional annotation
 > **Notes**
 > The annotation process overwrites the same temporary directory by default.
-So if running multiple at a time, it is necessary to specify a specific temporary directory with the `--tmp-dir` argument as shown below.
+So if running multiple processses at a time, it is necessary to specify a specific temporary directory with the `--tmp-dir` argument as shown below.

-Downloading reference database of HMM models (only needs to be done once):
+#### 7a.
+Downloading reference database of HMM models (only needs to be done once)

 ```
 curl -LO ftp://ftp.genome.jp/pub/db/kofam/profiles.tar.gz